Katherine Borst Jones, area head

 BWP Faculty List

-At Ohio State, students majoring in one of the orchestral instruments are guided through a rigorous course of study in technique, performance practice, pedagogy and repertoire development by our artist faculty.
-Performance majors may earn the BM, MM and DMA degrees, preparing them for employment in orchestras, chamber groups and commercial music.
+At Ohio State, students majoring in a brass, woodwind or percussion instrument are guided through a rigorous course of study in technique, performance practice, pedagogy and repertoire development by our artist faculty.
+Performance majors may earn the BA, BM, MM and DMA degrees, preparing them for employment in orchestras, chamber groups and commercial music.
 Education majors may earn the BME, MME or PhD to prepare them for performance as well as teaching in the schools, private teaching and teaching in higher education.

-In addition to the required curricular studies, there are a number of elective courses available, such as the health-focused Alexander Technique class and a very practical Instrument Repair course.
+In addition to the required curricular studies, there are a number of elective courses available, such as the health-focused Alexander Technique class and a Performance Enhancement course.
 For reed players, reed-making and reed research is ongoing in a dedicated reed-making facility.

 Our full-time faculty members maintain active performance careers.
-They bring experience from a number of national symphonies and bands, and are performing members of the Columbus Symphony Orchestra, ProMusica Chamber Orchestra, Cincinnati Symphony Orchestra, and the New Sousa Band, to name a few.
-They are leaders in instrument societies such as the National Flute Association and the Percussive Arts Society International Conference and in organizations dedicated to music education such as the American String Teachers Association and National Association for Music Education.
+They bring experience from a number of national symphonies and bands, including the Columbus Symphony Orchestra, ProMusica Chamber Orchestra, Cincinnati Symphony Orchestra, the Chicago Symphony Orchestra and the New Sousa Band, to name a few.
+They are leaders in instrument societies such as the National Flute Association, International Clarinet Society, and the Percussive Arts Society International.

 Graduates of the Ohio State School of Music have embarked upon exciting endeavors world-wide.
 They are teaching in colleges and universities and performing in major ensembles including military bands, chamber ensembles and orchestras.
 Several have won Fulbright Scholarships and many have taken top prizes in performance competitions.
 Those who have earned graduate degrees have applied their experiences as graduate teaching associates to the demands of the job world in building successful careers.